aptech/docs/docs/CR-delrows.rst

    y = delrows(x, r);

-will delete last row of x .
-The remaining rows of x will be assigned to y.
+will delete last row of *x* .
+The remaining rows of x will be assigned to *y*.

 Examples